Defining and Specifying Sustainable Recycling Processes to recover Plastic-based Multi-materials

 People, planet, profit – ensuring the sustainability of the Multicycle process

 Led by specialists in the field at Vertech Group, environmental, social and economic assessments are being undertaken using recognized best practice approaches: Environmental Life Cycle Assessment (LCA) to ISO 14040/14044 guidelines, Social LCA (S-LCA) for social and socio-economic aspects, and Life Cycle Cost Analysis (LCC) of both capital and operations.
 Life Cycle Assessment has been initiated by conducting a preliminary assessment based on laboratory scale data.
-Even though some process steps will be defined later in the project and were therefore not included in this initial assessment, the results are promising regarding the carbon footprint and energy efficiency of the MultiCycle process compared to current production routes for polymers/fibres and their end-of-life treatment.
+The initial results are promising regarding the carbon footprint and energy efficiency of the MultiCycle process compared to current production routes for polymers/fibres and their end-of-life treatment.
 As energy use is the primary contributor to the impact, the main recommendation drawn at this stage is to improve the energy efficiency of the process.
 Some key parameters that will be defined later in the project (the quality of the recovered products, and energy requirement for pre- and post-treatment) as well as the collection of demonstration scale data will help fine tune these results and draw conclusions on the optimal context for maximizing the environmental benefits of the MultiCycle process.

 An integrated evaluation of the techno-economic-environmental feasibility of the proposed process and plant evaluated, will generate recommendations for future up-scaling and help inform policy recommendations.

 To help overcome the challenge of complexity in multilayer plastics and fibre reinforced composites and stimulate steps towards a Circular Economy model, a strategic approach is required to improve recycling and foster reuse.
-A whole value chain based decision support tool will be be developed by AXIA Innovation based on an advanced multicriteria optimization model allowing
+A whole value chain based decision support tool is being developed by AXIA Innovation based on an advanced multicriteria optimization model allowing

 - Development of efficient networks depending on plastic waste properties and characterization

-- Local circular business model opportunities and logistics stategies to be identfiied
+- Local circular business model opportunities and logistics strategies to be identified

 Promoting Impact and Exploitation